Conditionals and Loops

 C++ short circuits evaluation of compound boolean expressions.
 This means once the result of a boolean is known, any further conditionals within that expression are skipped.

 As an example of this, the following program does not log anything.
-The std::cout operations are not executed, because they will not change the result of the boolean expression:
+The std::cout operations are not executed, because they will not change the result of the boolean expression in which they are used:

 #include <iostream>